rendro/cajal/README.markdown

 ### Promote and demote items ####
 The items are drawn in the order they are added to the cajal instance.
 That means, that the item that is added first will be on the bottom layer and the item added last on the top layer.
-To rearrange those layers and promote or demote different items you can use the following functions:
+To rearrange those layers and promote or demote items you can use the following functions:

 * `up()`: Moves the item up one layer
 * `down()`: Moves the item down one layer